 Mitochondrial DNA is the DNA in your cells’ mitochondria which only comes from your mother; it is abbreviated to mtDNA.
 It can be used to learn more about your maternal ancestry although it is slow to mutate.
 The Y chromosome is passed almost intact from father to son, only a tiny portion at one one end recombines with the X chromosome and it mutates more rapidly; so it is extremely useful for tracing paternal ancestry.
 All the other chromosomes recombine and the science of using them to find relatives and ancestors is fairly young.
 That is called autosomal DNA testing.
 The more large segment matches on chromosomes 1-22 that you have with someone, the more closely you are related.
 Kitty has ten segments in common with her 2nd cousin Dick Larkin and Shipley has seven.
 With our Skjold/Wold 2nd cousin we share much more DNA.
 Kitty has 15 large segments and Shipley has 13 while Dad has a whopping 25 segments.
 Kitty has five segments in common with her double third cousin and Shipley has seven.
 See my DNA basics page for more information about what this all means.

-So many of my family members have tested their DNA that I have created a special category for them all called Our Family Results
+So many of my family members have tested their DNA that I have created a special category for them all called Our Family Results.
+I used to list them all here but there are too many now!

-Dad has also tested his Y chromosome at Family Tree DNA so we could get his STR values (see my post on that).
-Kitty started this journey at the National Geographic Genographic Project so has her mtDNA at family tree DNA as well as her transferred
+Kitty started this journey at the National Geographic Genographic Project so has her mtDNA at Family Tree DNA as well as her transferred 23andme results.

 For deep ancestry we know these haplogroups: